-In particular, the way a material cycles into the system can be either biological or technical.
+In particular, the way in which materials cycle into the system can be either biological or technical.

 All biodegradable materials (like wood, paper etc…) will go back into the environment after use – in a biological cycle.
 The more compostable materials we use, the more we’ll be able to fertilize the soil, creating value out of waste.

-Materials like plastic or metals instead, will go through a technical cycle, i.e. they’ll be transformed (physically or chemically) to be reused beyond the life cycle of a single product.
+Materials like plastic or metals instead, will go through a technical cycle.
+Namely, they’ll be transformed (physically or chemically) to be reused beyond the life cycle of a single product.

-Above all, a circular and sustainable design approach suggests to
+When selecting materials, a circular design approach suggests to:

-- make sure materials are extracted respecting the planet (when sourcing new ones).
+- make sure virgin materials are extracted respecting the planet

 Will products become services?

-All this discussion about circular economy has raised a very interesting question around the topic of “ownership”.
+The discussion around a circular economy has raised a very interesting question on the topic of ownership.

-If we think about it, what we really need most of the times is a certain functionality more than an object.
+If we think about it, what we really need most of the time is a certain functionality, more than an object itself.
 These are some questions that made me think: